magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/test/annotations.md

 ### group

-_Implementation of a Codeception tag [`@group`]_
+The `<group>` element is an implementation of a [`@group`](http://codeception.com/docs/07-AdvancedUsage#Groups) Codeception tag.

-Specifies a string to identify and collect tests together.
+`<group>` specifies a string to identify and collect tests together.
 Any test can be a part of multiple groups.
-The purpose of grouping is to create a set of test for a purpose (e.g. all Cart tests, all Slow tests) and run them together.
+The purpose of grouping is to create a set of test for a purpose, such as all cart tests or all slow tests) and run them together.

 Attribute|Type|Use
 ---|---|--
-value|string|required
+`value`|string|required

 #### Example